-Dear Stockholder:
+Dear Stockholder

 You are cordially invited to attend the 2020 Annual Meeting of Stockholders of aTyr Pharma, Inc., a Delaware corporation (the "Company").
-The meeting will be held on Wednesday, May 6, 2020 at 8:30 a.m. local time at the offices of aTyr Pharma, Inc., 3545 John Hopkins Court, Suite #250, San Diego, California 92121, for the following purposes:
+The meeting will be held virtually via live webcast on Wednesday, May 6, 2020 at 8:30 a.m.
+Pacific Time.
+The meeting is being held for the following purposes:

 - 1. To elect two Class II directors, as nominated by the Company's Board of Directors (the "Board of Directors"), to hold office until the 2023 Annual Meeting of Stockholders or until their successors are duly elected and qualified. - 2.
 To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - 3.
 To approve an amendment to the aTyr Pharma, Inc. 2015 Stock Option and Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by 350,000 shares. - 4.
 To approve an amendment to the Company's Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 10,714,286 to 21,425,000 shares. - 5.
-To approve the authorization to adjourn the 2020 Annual Meeting of Stockholders, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4. - To transact such other business as may properly come before the meeting or any adjournment or postponement thereof. - These items of business are more fully described in the Proxy Statement accompanying this Notice.
+To approve the authorization to adjourn the 2020 Annual Meeting of Stockholders, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4. - 6.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

+These items of business are more fully described in the Proxy Statement accompanying this Notice.